decentraland/land-auction/README.md

     /**
     * @dev Current LAND price.
-    * Note that if the auction was not started returns the initial price and when
+    * Note that if the auction has not started returns the initial price and when
     * the auction is finished return the endPrice
     * @return uint256 current LAND price
     */